voxpupuli/puppet-php/README.md

 The source can be found at [github.com/Mayflower/puppet-php](https://github.com/Mayflower/puppet-php/).

-This Puppet module is being actively maintained by some fellow pupeteers at Mayflower GmbH.
+This Puppet module is being actively maintained by some fellow puppeteers at Mayflower GmbH.